-Figure 10: (a) Locations of PIT antennas (red) along with other places of interest in the Cowichan River. (b) PIT tags and implantation needle compared to the size of a mechanical pencil. (c) Anatomy of a salmon smolt with tag location in red.
 PIT tags operate on Radio Frequency Identification (RFID) technology and do not have a battery.
-They can be read at short distances (50-150 cm) with an antenna that both charges the tag with a magnetic field and listens for the response.
-Tag detections are linked to a tagging data base which provides information on the time, location, origin and size of each fish on the day it was tagged.
+The tags can be read at short distances (50-150 cm) with an antenna that both charges the tag with a magnetic field and listens for the response.
+The 12 mm tags are implanted into the abdomen of juveniles, slightly above the pelvic girdle (Figure 6).
+Tag detections in returning adults are linked to a tagging data base which provides information on the time, location, origin and size of each fish on the day it was tagged.
 The proportion of tags in the population passing through the fence and/or in brood sets can be used to expand the number of detections on the permanent arrays to a total run size.
 This can be particularly useful in years when the operation of the fence does not cover the entire run time (installed late or removed due to high water).
-DIDSON Dual-frequency Identification Sonar (DIDSON) technology uses high frequency sound waves to visualize and count fish in a wide range of stream conditions.
-DIDSONs are especially useful when water is turbid and traditional video cameras would not be able to capture a clear image.
-The images produced can tell us the size of fish, how many pass through and which direction they are going.
-This information, combined with species composition information, helps us count how many fish are moving upstream to spawn.
-For more information Contact: